Science New science lab opening soon! April 2023

 How we teach science

-In Upper School, KS4 pupils cover topics which relate to CREST Superstar science.
-They learn to follow science lab safety rules and follow an age appropriate curriculum which includes subjects such as the natural world, astronomy and forensics.
+In Upper School, KS4 pupils who are formal learners complete STEM projects (Science, Technology, Engineering, Mathematics), many of which are based on CREST Superstar activities.
+They learn to follow science lab safety rules and follow an age appropriate curriculum which includes subjects such as health, astronomy and forensics.

 Pupils enjoy science here at Addington.
 Each lesson is an opportunity to create a memorable moment, a ‘wow – look at that!’ experience.